 ABSTRACT

 Pectin is a natural polysaccharide commonly extracted from citrus peels under mild acidic conditions.
 It is a promising multifunctional pharmaceutical excipient and has been investigated for its use in oral solid dosage forms.The research work was aimed at the extraction and characterization of the extracted pectin from Citrus sinensis fruit peels.
 The pectin was obtained using acidified waterbased extraction in Soxhlet apparatus.
 To characterize the extracted pectin, phytochemical screening was carried out and micromeritics properties, flow behavior, viscosity and swelling index were calculated.
-Using acidified waterbased extraction method.8.00% yield of pectin was obtained.
+Using acidified waterbased extraction method, 8.00% yield of pectin was obtained.
 The result revealed that the extracted Citrus sinensis fruit peel pectin exhibited good flow properties (angle of repose 29 ± 02), 2.03 % w/w total ash and -0.70% loss on drying.
 The pH was found to be 3.5, and this showed that this can be used in oral dosage form without any irritation.
 Extracted pectin was soluble in warm water, methanol and hydrochloric acid.
 It formed lumps in cold water and insoluble in some organic solvents like ethanol, acetone and alkali.The estimated molecular weight was 1.44 x 105.
 Results of evaluated parameters showed that Citrus sinensis peel derived pectin can be used as pharmaceutical excipient to prepare solid oral dosage form like tablets and powder for oral suspension

 Key words: Citrus sinensis,Pectin, Extraction, Characterization, Pharmaceutical excipient, Powder for oral suspension